Politics of New Zealand: Elections

 Seven electorates are reserved for MPs elected on a separate Māori roll.
-However, Māori may choose to vote in and to run for the non-reserved electorates and for the party list (since 1996), and as a result many have now entered Parliament outside of the reserved seats.
+In 1967, the law was changed to allow Māori to stand for election in the general (non-reserved) electorates, resulting in many Māori entering Parliament outside of the reserved seats.
+Since 1975, all Māori have had the option to enrol to vote in either the reserved Māori electorates or general electorates.

 Party politics

-The first political party in New Zealand was founded in 1891, and its main rival was founded in 1909—New Zealand had a de facto two-party system from that point until the adoption of MMP in 1996.
-Since then New Zealand has been a multi-party system, with at least five parties elected in every election since.
-No party was able to govern without support from other groups from 1996 until 2020, making coalition government standard.
+The first organised political party in New Zealand was founded in 1891, and its main rival was founded in 1909—New Zealand had a de facto two-party system from that point until the adoption of MMP in 1996.
+Since then New Zealand has been a multi-party system, with at least five parties elected in every general election since.
+By rarely producing an overall majority for one party, MMP also ensures that parties need to agree with other parties to pass laws.
+In the late 1990s, a phenomenon called "waka-jumping" emerged as MPs increasingly switched their party allegiance while in Parliament, prompting the implementation of a 2001 law mandating the resignation of waka-jumping MPs; this legislation expired in 2005, but a renewed effort to prevent waka-jumping emerged with the passage of the Electoral (Integrity) Amendment Act 2018.

 Historically the two largest, and oldest, parties are the New Zealand Labour Party (formed in 1916) and the New Zealand National Party (formed in 1936).
 Labour has generally positioned itself as centre-left in New Zealand politics, and has featured socialist (historically) and social-democratic principles in its platform and legislation, while National has generally positioned itself as centre-right, and has liberal and conservative tendencies.
-Other smaller parties represented in Parliament, following the October 2023 general election, are ACT New Zealand (right-wing, classical-liberal), the Green Party (left-wing, environmentalist), and Te Pāti Māori (indigenous rights-based).
+Other smaller parties represented in Parliament, following the October 2023 general election, are the ACT Party (right-wing, classical-liberal and conservative), the Green Party (left-wing, green politics), New Zealand First (right-wing, populist and nationalist), and Te Pāti Māori (left-wing, Māori rights-based).

 Parties must register with the Electoral Commission in order to contest the party vote in an election.

-The table below summarises the results of the latest general election and the numbers of seats won by parties represented in Parliament.
+The table below summarises the results of the latest general election.

+Party funding

+In recent years, there has been a growing recognition of the importance of political party funding as a public policy concern.
+To address this, specific regulations have been implemented to set limits on foreign donations, ensuring that they do not exceed NZ$50 and placing restrictions on anonymous donations, which are limited to a maximum of NZ$1,500.
+These limitations aim to promote transparency and accountability in the political process by curbing the potential influence of foreign and anonymous contributions.